 - your comfort level with self-injection

-If you’re using Dupixent for asthma or eczema, the loading dose of two injections should be given in two different areas.
+If you’re using Dupixent for asthma, atopic dermatitis (a type of eczema), or prurigo nodularis, the loading dose of two injections should be given in two different areas.
 After this, rotate the injection sites for your maintenance doses.
 You should not inject the drug into skin that is scarred, damaged, or irritated.

 Before using Dupixent at home, remove the dose from the refrigerator.
 For the 300-mg dose (in either the syringe or prefilled pen), this should be at least 45 minutes before your injection.
 For the 200-mg dose (in either form) or the 100-mg syringe, remove it from the refrigerator at least 30 minutes before your injection.